WICG/observable/README.md

 We propose the following operators in addition to the `Observable` interface:

 - `switchMap(mapFn)`
-  - Maps the value to a new observable, the subscribes to it, flattening its values into the output.
+  - Maps the value to a new observable, then subscribes to it, flattening its values into the output.
 When another value arrives from source, the previously mapped observable's subscription is aborted, and the new value is mapped to a value that is converted to an observable with `from` internally, and subscribed to, flattening its values